devos50/DeScan/README.md

 ### Project Status

 This repository contains a proof-of-concept implementation of DeScan.
 The current implementation has been extensively evaluated based simulations and various scenarios.
-Current version, however, is not suitable for a production deployment as it lacks a persistent layer and stores all information in memory.
-Adding the persistent layer would be the key next development of the DeScan project.
+The current version, however, is not suitable for a production deployment as it lacks a persistance layer and currently stores all information in memory.
+Adding persistance would be the key next development of the DeScan project.

 ### Organization